 ANU TV hosts content that tells the ANU story:

-In order to get your content onto ANU TV contact the SCAPA Multimedia team.
+In order to get your content onto ANU TV contact the ANU Communications & Engagement Multimedia team.
 Files can be sent via file sharing or hard drive.
 We recommend the use of AARnet Cloudstor (a web service available to all university staff and students), create an account at Cloudstor.

 When we receive the file we will "top, tail & super" your video with the appropriate ANU branding, perform quality control and accuracy checks, and adjust video and audio settings as required.